 But (and yes, Mom and Dad can come back in) it’d behoove you to at least get a bachelor’s degree in at least one of those areas.
 Then there’s that possible law degree and even a master’s in business management or sports management.
 This is a job that takes smarts—the book kind and the street kind; the kind that only comes from experience.

 Most states always require some sort of certification and ALL states require it if you’re representing an athlete in the NFL, NHL, MLB, or NBA.
-Same goes for agents wanting to begin to represent student athlete, which makes sense.
+Same goes for agents wanting to begin to represent student athletes, which makes sense.
 People can take advantage of young, talented athletes (imagine that).

 And remember that part about Glory in this career?
 A good sense of fairness and professional and personal ethics will keep you on the straight and narrow track to success.